hsjoo-lghtsnd/curriculum-vitae/README.md

 - Served as an IEEE WCL 2023' Reviewer
 - Served as an IEEE CCNC 2022' Reviewer

+### Available Skill-sets

+-

 ## Teaching Experience

 I am an expert in teaching.
 I am good at producing materials to study over.
 I had been rigorously trained to maintain the readable quality of the materials since I started teaching others as a paid teaching assistant (TA) in 2003.
 (I was born in 1993.
 Pretty fast to be a TA, isn't it?)
 I can effectively explain with my every teaching materials, indeed.

 My teaching ability comes from my learning experience.
 I was always summarizing the ideas that I've heard of, thus, I was able to reproduce what I've learned.

-- 2023.3~6.
-POSTECH TA on Signals & Systems(EECE233-01), Neural Network and Reinforcement Learning(EECE695-O)
+- 2023      POSTECH TA on Signals & Systems(EECE233-01), Neural Network and Reinforcement Learning(EECE695-O)
-- 2022.9~12.POSTECH Head TA on Introduction to Artificial Intelligence(EECE695-V)
+- 2022      POSTECH Head TA on Introduction to Artificial Intelligence(EECE695-V)
-- 2022.1~2.
-POSTECH TA on IRP(High school students' Research Program)
+- 2022      POSTECH TA on IRP(High school students' Research Program)
+- 2022      Took a Teaching Methodology (extracurriculum) course in POSTECH.
-- 2021.9~12.POSTECH TA on Introduction to Artificial Intelligence(EECE695-V)
+- 2021      POSTECH TA on Introduction to Artificial Intelligence(EECE695-V)
 - 2018      Paid Teacher for entering the Science High School
 - 2011~2015 Paid Home-school Teacher
 - 2005      Paid Home-school Teacher (My student got awarded from a science fair!)
 - 2003~2005 Paid TA for home-schooling

+## Leadership Experience

+- AiSLab (POSTECH) student leader, 2022.7~now
+-- Lab Safety Manager, 2022.7~now
+-- Lab student admin, 2022.7~now
+-- (planned) AI & Communication Study Leader, 2023.9~

+- Served as the representative of social service agents for National Tax Office in Cheonan, South Korea.
+2015~2017

+- Founded a student crew in KAIST (name: FUZE), 2014.
+-- "We fuze music, we fuze people"
+-- I told you I was into music.
+The crew holds 50+ members for now.
+I've made up the rules and systems for it.